Discover Indigenous crafts, skills and culture to enrich your winter

 Live near Vancouver or Whistler?
 Take the opportunity to visit the architecturally striking Squamish Lil'wat Cultural Centre, which is also offering in-person classes for a number of craft workshops this winter.

-If you’d like to delve deeper into Indigenous culture, you can take the free course, Indigenous Canada, offered on the Coursera website by the University of Alberta.
+If you’d like to delve deeper into Indigenous culture, you can take the free online course Indigenous Canada, offered by the University of Alberta via Coursera.
 I’m close to finishing this excellent 12-week course myself, which you can take at your leisure.

 Guaranteed, it will open your eyes to Indigenous history, traditions, pre-colonialization, Indigenous-settler relations and issues facing Indigenous communities today.